yurikoval/omniauth-slack/README.md

 | v2.3.0 ([kmrshntr](https://github.com/kmrshntr)) | 2016-01-06 | https://github.com/kmrshntr/omniauth-slack/blob/master/README.md |

-# OmniAuth::Slack, a Ruby Gem
+# OmniAuth Slack, a Ruby Gem

-This Gem contains the Slack OAuth2 strategy for OmniAuth and supports most features of the [Slack OAuth2 authorization API](https://api.slack.com/docs/oauth), including the [Sign in with Slack](https://api.slack.com/docs/sign-in-with-slack) and [Add to Slack](https://api.slack.com/docs/slack-button) approval flows, in both of Slack's v1 and v2 API.
+This Gem contains the Slack OAuth2 strategy for OmniAuth and supports most features of the [Slack OAuth2 authorization API](https://api.slack.com/docs/oauth), including the [Sign in with Slack](https://api.slack.com/docs/sign-in-with-slack) and [Add to Slack](https://api.slack.com/docs/slack-button) approval flows, in both Slack v1 API and [Slack v2 API](https://api.slack.com/authentication/oauth-v2).

-This Gem supports [Slack v2 API](https://api.slack.com/authentication/oauth-v2) bot and user tokens, as well as v1 API workspace apps and tokens.
+This Gem supports Slack v2 API bot and user tokens, as well as v1 API workspace apps and tokens.
 Slack "classic" apps and tokens should also work but are not fully tested.

 ## Before You Begin

-OmniAuth::Slack is implemented through OmniAuth modules and methods, so you should familiarize yourself with the basics of [OmniAuth (README)](https://github.com/intridea/omniauth).
+OmniAuth Slack is implemented through OmniAuth modules and methods, so you should familiarize yourself with the basics of [OmniAuth (README)](https://github.com/intridea/omniauth).

-OmniAuth::Slack authorizes Slack users on behalf of a defined Slack application.
+OmniAuth Slack authorizes Slack users on behalf of a defined Slack application.
 If you don't already have an application defined on Slack, sign into the [Slack application dashboard](https://api.slack.com/applications) and create an application.
 Take note of your API keys.

 While you're in the application settings, add a Redirect URL to your application (under the `OAuth & Permissions` section), something simple like `http://localhost:3000/` or `https://myslackapp.com/`.
 The URL doesn't have to be accessible to the public internet, but it should be accessible to your development machine.